 We all know it’s unhealthy to eat too much sugar, but now we’re starting to understand how unhealthy some sugars really are.
 Researchers are discovering that not all sugars are created equal.
 Too much glucose and other sugars can be bad, but too much sucrose or fructose can be plain TOXIC.
 Below you’ll discover the reasons many researchers are convinced that excess sugar consumption promotes disease and obesity.
 Keep in mind that these are simplified explanations, and the exact workings of these concepts are under constant scientific debate.

 It’s easy to consume hundreds of excess calories in the form of fruit juice, soda, candy and other junk foods without feeling full.
 In the U.S., calorie consumption per capita has increased over the last 50 years and is directly correlated with an increased consumption of sugar.
 Fast-food and other refined foods are loaded with calories but lack essential vitamins, minerals, and fiber.
 They are easy and tasty to consume, but they don’t provide the feeling of being satisfied associated with eating whole foods.
 As a result, people in the United States and other Westernized countries are eating more than enough calories but are still deficient in many important vitamins and minerals.
-Eating a whole-food (creation-based) diet promotes feelings of satiety, as well as an adequate supply of vital nutrients.
+Eating a whole-food (nature-based) diet promotes feelings of satiety, as well as an adequate supply of vital nutrients.

 Glycation is the bonding of glucose or other sugars to proteins in the body (keep in mind that protein is the primary building block of life).
 Glycated bonds are generally destructive to the body, causing oxidation and damage to cells.
 The amount of glycated hemoglobin and other important proteins in the body increases with the level of sugar consumed.
 While too much glucose (the sugar found in whole foods like bread, pasta, and potatoes) can promote glycation, fructose and sucrose (the primary sugars used for sweetening), can cause 10 times the amount of glycation.
 Glycation is indicated in the hardening of the arteries, Alzheimer’s disease, cellular damage, and cancer.